-Equity shareholders are the types of shareholders that own the company.
+Equity shareholders are those who own the company.
 They have voting rights in the company depending upon the number of shares owned by them.
-They have the right to question the management on the company’s working.
+They have the right to question the management of the company’s work.

-For example their votes decide if any director, auditor, raising of debt, acquisitions etc is to b done or not.
-If majority shareholders oppose the motion then the promoters of the company will have to abide by the shareholders decision.
+For example, their votes decide if any director, auditor, the raising of debt, acquisitions, etc is to b done or not.
+If majority shareholders oppose the motion then the promoters of the company will have to abide by the shareholder’s decision.

-Equity shareholders are entitled for Bonus and Rights and can also participate in Buyback.
+Equity shareholders are entitled to Bonuses and Rights and can also participate in Buyback.

-Further, equity shareholders can also be categorized as per their shareholding pattern into promoters, Institutional investors (foreign and domestic) and public.
+Further, equity shareholders can also be categorized as per their shareholding pattern into promoters, Institutional investors (foreign and domestic), and the public.

 2. Preference Shareholder:

 Preference shareholders do not have any voting rights in the company and thus cannot interfere in the working of the management of the company.